Is The Inner Core A Liquid Or Solid

 Advanced Seismology Techniques

 Advancements in seismology continue to refine our understanding of the inner core.
 Traditional seismology relies on analyzing the arrival times and amplitudes of seismic waves.
-However, new techniques, such as seismic tomography and waveform modeling, provide more detailed images of the Earth's interior.
+On the flip side, new techniques, such as seismic tomography and waveform modeling, provide more detailed images of the Earth's interior.
 Seismic tomography uses a large number of seismic recordings to construct 3D models of the Earth's structure, revealing variations in seismic velocity and density.
 Waveform modeling involves comparing observed seismic waveforms with synthetic waveforms generated from computer models, allowing scientists to infer the physical properties of the inner core.

 High-Pressure Experiments with New Materials